tamanashB/adapt-lab-website/content/team.md

 *Assistant Professor of Molecular Microbiology*

 Born and raised in Calcutta, Tamanash graduated with a degree in bioengineering in 2012.
-His longstanding fascination with zoonotic viruses developed after a fateful opportunity to work in a clinical virology lab during a brutal arbovirus outbreak.
+He developed a longstanding fascination with zoonotic viruses after a fateful internship in a clinical virology lab amid a brutal arbovirus outbreak.

-In 2014, he attended graduate school at IU (Hoo Hoo Hoo Hoosiers!) in the labs of **Richard Hardy** and **Irene Newton**, studying how the bacterial endosymbiont *Wolbachia pipientis*, a staple member of arthropod microbiota, protects insects against RNA viruses.
+In 2014, he attended graduate school at IU (Hoo Hoo Hoosiers!) in the labs of **Richard Hardy** and **Irene Newton**, studying how the bacterial endosymbiont *Wolbachia pipientis* -- a staple member of arthropod microbiota, protects insects against RNA viruses.
 This research uncovered unexpected immunoregulatory roles of the insect methyltransferase gene, *Mt2*, and viral RNA m5C methylation in regulating alphavirus infections across host species.

 For his postdoctoral research in **Harmit Malik's** lab at Fred Hutch, Tamanash developed an independent research program focused on a fundamental question - what strategies have viruses evolved to maintain transmission across host organisms that diverged 700 million years ago?
 Using alphaviruses as a model system, Tamanash employed molecular, evolutionary, and cell-based approaches to identify viral strategies to overcome constraints imposed by host temperature and innate immunity.